coderefinery/data-visualization-python/content/tidy-data.md

   without modifying the code
 - **Structure for storing data** - this does not mean that this is ideal for tables in presentations or publications
+- It is possible to convert between wide form and long form and back (e.g. using `pandas.melt` or `pandas.pivot`), see [this example notebook](https://nbviewer.org/github/coderefinery/data-visualization-python/blob/main/notebooks/tidy-data.ipynb)
 ```